tigera-solutions/eks-networking-bootcamp/README.md

 # Amazon EKS Networking Bootcamp

-This guide provides examples of different networking options for EKS cluster with Calico.
+This repository provides a guide for the Amazon EKS Networking Bootcamp.
+In this EKS-focused networking bootcamp, you'll explore various networking options and address IP exhaustion issues.
+You'll also learn how to write and enforce workload-level network policies, ensuring maximum security for your applications.

 ## Networking and Policy options for Amazon EKS with Calico